 We have many exciting opportunities in railway track design and consultancy, working with local and overseas teams on domestic and international projects, both large and small, across a wide variety of environments and cultures.
 Our design work covers all stages of a project, from conception to construction support, across all aspects of the track, including alignment, trackform and components.
 Ensuring integration of the whole railway system, the track is foremost, providing a lead in engineering interfaces and design coordination while supporting the vital operations of the whole railway.

-As a Graduate you will get involved in all areas of the above ranging from the production of track designs, engagement with clients and other disciplines, as well as site work.
+Our Graduates get involved in all areas of the above ranging from the production of track designs, engagement with clients and other disciplines, as well as site work.

-Degree backgrounds considered: -
+Degree backgrounds considered:

 - MSc / MEng in Telecoms or Electrical Engineering

-Degree backgrounds considered: -
+Degree backgrounds considered:

 - MSc / MEng in Mechanical or Electrical or Engineering